urbanriskmap/cognicity-api-docs/source/includes/data_api/_floods.md

   .catch(err => console.log(err))
 ```

-> The above command returns JSON structured as show below.
+> The above command returns JSON structured like this:

 ```json
 {